Koha-Community/kohadocs/source/tools.rst

 -  Provide a description so you can identify this action later

 -  Click 'Add action'

+    **Note**

+    If you wish to update the values in an existing field choose the option ‘Update existing or add new’.
+This will update existing values where found and add a new field if one doesn’t exist.

 Each action can also have an optional condition to check the value or existence of another field.
 For example you might want to add the call